 We entered into an amended and restated offer letter with Dev Ittycheria, our President and Chief Executive Officer, dated September 29, 2017, as further amended and restated in December 2021 which sets forth the terms and conditions of his employment with us.
-Mr. Ittycheria's annual base salary for the fiscal year ended January 31, 2022 was \$400,000.
-Mr. Ittycheria is also eligible to receive an annual target bonus of 70% of his base salary pursuant to our bonus plan.
+Mr. Ittycheria's annual base salary for the fiscal year ended January 31, 2023 was \$400,000.
+Mr. Ittycheria is also eligible to receive an annual target bonus of \$280,000 pursuant to our bonus plan.
 Mr. Ittycheria's employment is at will and may be terminated at any time, with or without cause.

-The amended and restated offer letter agreement with Mr. Ittycheria provides that, if we terminate Mr. Ittycheria for any reason other than for "cause," death or disability, or if Mr. Ittycheria resigns his position with us for "good reason" (as such terms are defined in his offer letter), Mr. Ittycheria would be entitled to receive payment of his then-current base salary for a period of 12 months following his termination date in accordance with our regular payroll practices, and company-paid health insurance coverage for a period of 12 months following his termination date.
-In addition, if such termination or resignation occurs either in connection with, or within three months prior to or 12 months after, a change in control, Mr. Ittycheria would also be entitled to receive (i) payment of his target cash bonus for a period of 12 months following his termination to payment of any earned but unpaid annual bonus for the fiscal year preceding the fiscal year in which the termination date occurs (except if he previously elected to receive a bonus stock award in lieu of cash for such period), (ii) 100% acceleration of vesting of all then-outstanding time-based unvested equity awards held by Mr. Ittycheria and acceleration of vesting of the above-described severance benefits is conditioned on the delivery and non-revocation of a general release of claims in our favor within 50 days after Mr. Ittycheria's termination.
+The amended and restated offer letter agreement with Mr. Ittycheria provides that, if we terminate Mr. Ittycheria for any reason other than for "cause" or due to Mr. Ittycheria's death or disability, or if Mr. Ittycheria resigns his position with us for "good reason" (as such terms are defined in his offer letter), Mr. Ittycheria would be entitled to receive payment of his then-current base salary for a period of 12 months following his termination date in accordance with our regular payroll practices, and company-paid health insurance coverage for a period of 12 months following his termination date.
+In addition, if such termination or resignation occurs either in connection with, or within three months prior to or 12 months after, a change in control, Mr. Ittycheria would also be entitled to receive (i) payment of his target cash bonus for a period of 12 months following his termination date, in addition to payment of any earned but unpaid annual bonus for the fiscal year preceding the fiscal year in which the termination date occurs (except if he previously elected to receive a bonus stock award in lieu of cash for such period), (ii) 100% acceleration of vesting of all then-outstanding time-based unvested equity awards held by Mr. Ittycheria and acceleration of vesting of then-outstanding performance-based unvested equity awards held by Mr. Ittycheria based on the greater of target performance or actual performance.
+Payment of any of the above-described severance benefits is conditioned on the delivery and non-revocation of a general release of claims in our favor within 50 days after Mr. Ittycheria's termination.